Skip to Main Content

 Morning:

 This morning we'll set out towards Melrose Abbey.
 Founded as Scotland’s first Cistercian monastery in 1136.
 Being so close to the border, Melrose Abbey suffered at English hands during the Middle Ages and was rebuilt in the 1380s.
 It was used as an abbey until the Protestant Reformation of 1560.
-From the Abbey we'll walk to the Trimontium and the museum that celebrates the largest Roman Fort north of Hadrian's Wall.
+From the Abbey we'll walk to the Trimontium Museum that celebrates the largest Roman Fort north of Hadrian's Wall.
+We’ll then travel to Abbotsford House.

 Lunch: